openforcefield/openff-bespokefit/docs/users/bespoke-results.md

 output = BespokeExecutorOutput.parse_file("output.json")
 ```

-The class has several attributes that contain information about the on-going (or potentially finished) bespoke
+The class has several attributes that contain information about the ongoing (or potentially finished) bespoke
 fit, including the current status

 ```python